Should you hire a bookkeeper or complete your small business bookkeeping tasks yourself?

 Accountants analyze the overall health of finances by reviewing records and prepare your tax returns.

-If you do your own bookkeeping, and once accounts are set up in the general ledger:
+If you do your own small business bookkeeping, and once accounts are set up in the general ledger:

 - You can manage accounts, record transactions, run financial statements, and analyze data.